With an air kiss or empty hug, Te'oing is Twitter craze

-NEW YORK, Jan 18 (Reuters) - Manti Te‘o, the Notre Dame linebacker entangled in a girlfriend hoax that gives a whole new meaning to the term “air kiss,” is inspiring a new fad racing through social media: Te‘oing.
+NEW YORK (Reuters) - Manti Te‘o, the Notre Dame linebacker entangled in a girlfriend hoax that gives a whole new meaning to the term “air kiss,” is inspiring a new fad racing through social media: Te‘oing.

 An avalanche of pictures of people hugging empty chairs or puckering up to an otherwise empty room were posted to Twitter with the hashtag #Te‘oing days after the college football star’s story about his girlfriend’s cancer death was exposed as a fraud.
 Not only did she never have leukemia, she never existed.